-This gluten-free pie crust is, well… easy as pie!
-And every bit as delicious and flaky as a regular wheat flour pie crust.
+This gluten-free pie crust is, well... easy as pie!
+And every bit as delicious and flaky as a traditional wheat flour pie crust.
+It works well in savory gluten-free chicken pot pie and sweet gluten-free pumpkin pie.

 Unlike bread, the magic in pie crust is not in the gluten.
 The magic is in the fat.
-This makes it fairly easy to replicate in a gluten-free version.
+This makes it fairly simple to replicate an amazing pie crust without gluten, like in my even-easier-than-pie, gluten-free apple galette.

 - It's flaky and delicious.
 The rich buttery bits in the dough melt into a perfect, flaky pie crust, every bit as good as your grandma's traditional pie crust.
 No one will ever know it isn't a "regular" pie crust.

-- It’s so easy!
+- It's so quick and easy!
 Pie crusts have developed a reputation for being intimidating.
-While there are a couple of essential elements, it’s not complicated.
-Just follow these simple directions and in ten minutes you’ll have two pie crust disks chilling in your fridge waiting to be rolled out and filled with your favorite pie filling.
+While there are a couple of essential elements, it's not complicated.
+Just follow these simple directions, and in 10 minutes, you'll have two pie crust disks chilling in your fridge waiting to be rolled out and filled with your favorite pie filling.

 - You can make it ahead.
 The pie crust dough will keep in the fridge for up to two days and in the freezer for up to three months.

 - The recipe makes two crusts.
-That’s enough for one double-crust pie or two single-crust pies.
-One of my favorite uses is “one now and one later”.
-For example, use one crust for a Thanksgiving pumpkin pie, and the other to top a leftover turkey pot pie the day after Thanksgiving.
+That's enough for one double-crust pie or two single-crust pies.
+One of my favorite uses is "one now and one later".
+For example, use one crust for gluten-free pumpkin pie on Thanksgiving and the other to top a gluten-free, leftover-turkey pot pie the day after.
 So many good excuses for pie!

 - You only need five ingredients that are likely staples in your gluten-free kitchen.
 Meaning, you can enjoy this pie crust anytime!